Tülay German

-Tülay German (born 1935, also known as Toulaï in France) is a Turkish female singer, currently living in France.
+Tülay German (born 27 January 1935), also known as Toulaï, is a Turkish singer, currently living in France.
 She is known for her modern interpretations of Turkish folk music.

 Early years

 Tülay German was born in Istanbul in 1935; she was the only child of her father, a civil servant, and her mother, a housewife.
 She began singing Turkish classical music at the age of four and during her primary school years performed Franz Schubert's Ständchen (aka Serenade) and Abends unter der Linde on radio.

 Belkıs Aran, a well-known soprano of that time, secretly took the young Tülay to a German music teacher, who declared her an exceptional vocal talent.
 Although she did study piano formally for five years with Ferdi Statzer, her parents did not wish to send her to conservatory; instead she attended Üsküdar American Academy in İstanbul, from which she graduated in 1956.